Free shipping on Orders $50+

 Read more

-Wake and bake, the practice of consuming cannabis and coffee together, has been a popular ritual among cannabis enthusiasts for decades.
-This combination of the energizing effects of caffeine and the relaxing effects of cannabis can provide a unique and...
+Wake and bake, the practice of consuming cannabis and coffee together, has been a beloved ritual among enthusiasts for decades.
+This blend of caffeine’s energizing buzz and cannabis’s calming or euphoric effects creates a unique, balanced experience that can help...

 Read more

-Espresso machines can be expensive – but fear not, you can use a French press to make a coffee that is similar to espresso.
-Often referred to as “poor man’s espresso” or “press pot espresso.”
-While making espresso with French...
+Espresso machines can be expensive, but fear not, you can use a French press to make a coffee that is similar to espresso.
+Often referred to as “press pot espresso.”
+While making espresso with French press won’t give you the...

 Read more